webpro/dyson/README.md

 npm install dyson-generators --save-dev
 ```

-Please refer to the project pages for usage and examples (here's one [using dyson-generators](https://github.com/webpro/dyson/blob/master/dummy/get/fake.js)).

 ## Containers

 Containers can help if you need to send along some meta data, or wrap the response data in a specific way.
 Just use the `container` object, and return the `data` where you want it.
-Functions in the `container` object are invoked with arguments _(params, query, data)_:
+Functions in the `container` object are invoked with arguments `(params, query, data)`:

 ``` javascript
 module.exports = {